-- Goggles: Plastic piece of equipment that goes over the eyes to help swimmers see clearer underwater and help keep chlorine from irritating their eyes
+- Goggles: Goggles are a piece of equipment that goes over the eyes to help swimmers see clearer underwater and help keep chlorine from irritating their eyes

-- Kickboard: Gear made of foam or hard plastic that floats on the water’s surface and is used for kick and drill sets.
+- Kickboard: A piece of swim equipment made of foam or hard plastic that floats on the water’s surface and is used for kick and drill sets.
 Kickboards can be used by any age or swim ability.

-- Swim Bag: Secondary bag used to hold ‘dry’ equipment/gear, such as towels, clothes, and personal items.
-This bag usually stays in the locker room during practice.
+- Swim Bag: A swim bag holds ‘dry’ equipment/gear, such as towels, clothes, and personal items.
+It’ll usually stay in the locker room or the pool area during practice